top of page

 Launch

-Access to launch is restricted to the Glenwood Paragliding truck or to hike up.
+Access to launch is on a private road and restricted to the Glenwood Paragliding truck or to hike up.
 This truck typically will be going up to launch around 3-4 times a day.
 Red Mountain launch faces east with a slight southern aspect.

 Landing